View count: 23960

 Advantages

-A Close Staff-Student Relationship: The staff has a professional responsibility to care for the student’s educational development, helping students through the challenges they might encounter.
-By providing a supportive climate, the students will have better academic achievements and success.
+A Close Staff-Student Relationship: The staff has a professional responsibility to support the students’ educational development, helping them navigate the challenges they may encounter.
+By providing a supportive environment, students will achieve better academic outcomes and success.

 The Integration of Classroom-Learning and Field Practicum: Students are equipped with the knowledge of social work theories and practice, especially with the three core social work methods: casework, group work, and community work.